gm-neurips-2020/gm-neurips-2020.github.io/index.md

 #### Label Propagation
 _Allan Heydon_

 In this talk, Allan Heydon describes Google's system for doing large-scale semi-supervised learning via label propagation.
 The algorithm requires only a small fraction of the input data instances to be labeled, and works by iteratively propagating labels along the edges of a similarity graph.
 Because it is implemented as a massively parallel computation, it scales to graphs with XT edges, XXXB nodes, and potentially millions of distinct labels.
 Due to the generality of the data model, it can be applied to a wide variety of problems, including spam/abuse detection, image/video labeling, natural language processing, noisy label cleaning, and label augmentation for downstream supervised model training.
 More can be found on the [Google Research Blog](https://ai.googleblog.com/2016/10/graph-powered-machine-learning-at-google.html).
-This presentation is based on _Large Scale Distributed Semi-Supervised Learning Using Streaming Approximation_ ([arxiv](https://arxiv.org/abs/1512.01752)).
+This presentation covers the paper: _Large Scale Distributed Semi-Supervised Learning Using Streaming Approximation_ ([arxiv](https://arxiv.org/abs/1512.01752)).

 ## Graph Neural Networks